-- The Tutoring Center

-Tutoring is available to all students, free of charge.
+- The Tutoring Center-Tutoring is available to all students, free of charge.
 Tutoring is led by faculty members and peer tutors.
-One-on-one, group or drop-in tutoring takes place on campus and focuses on the needs of the student. - Disability Services Students who have documented disabilities may speak with the Disability Coordinator to set up reasonable accommodation plans.
-Many additional resources are available. - Computer Lab Students may use our computers to work on their assignments. - PLATO Online Tutorial Plato is an online, self-paced tutorial.
-Subjects range from the basics of Math and English to Sciences and Social Sciences. - Math Center-Staffed by math faculty, the Math Center offers drop-in assistance to all students. - Workshops Workshops on a variety of subjects are held during the course of each semester.
+One-on-one, group, or drop-in tutoring takes place on campus and focuses on the needs of the student. - Disability Services Students who have documented disabilities may speak with the Disability Coordinator to establish reasonable accommodation plans.
+Many additional resources are available. - Computer Lab-Students may use the computers to work on their assignments. - PLATO Online Tutorial-Plato is an online, self-paced tutorial.
+Subjects range from the basics of math and English to sciences and social sciences. - Math Center-Staffed by math faculty, the Math Center offers drop-in assistance to all students. - Workshops-Workshops on a variety of subjects are held during the course of each semester.